-The area encompassed by the Gulf Coast Coalition for the Homeless includes League City, but to date the Point in Time and other data collection efforts have either excluded League City or has not been geocoded to the municipal level.
-Bay Area Turning Point (BATP) provides information, crisis intervention and shelter to an average of 300 League City victims of domestic abuse or sexual assault each year.
+The area encompassed by the Gulf Coast Coalition for the Homeless includes League City, and in the 2021 Point in Time (PIT), for the first time, League City was enumerated separately and 10 sheltered homeless were counted.
+Based on the data and knowledge of the city, it is assumed that they were residents of Family Promise at the time of the count.
+Bay Area Turning Point (BATP) provides information, crisis intervention and shelter to an average of 300 League City victims of domestic abuse or sexual assault each year, though the services are not located in League City.
 The Resource & Crisis Center of Galveston County is located in League City to promote safety and well-being for victims of family violence, sexual assault and child abuse.
-Family Promise of Clear Creek, a collaborative of area churches, provides overnight lodging and meals to on average 25 homeless families each year at the 17 host churches. .
+Family Promise of Clear Creek, a collaborative of area churches, provides overnight lodging and meals to on average 25 homeless families each year at the 17 host churches.
 Bridge Over Troubled Waters, though in Pasadena, does serve League City residents who are victims of domestic violence and sexual assault.
-Though the homeless count for Galveston County is predominately male individuals rather than females or families, there are no shelters or services in the area to serve singles or those who are not victims of domestic or sexual violence.
-There are no other shelters or service providers in League City or that provide services and shelter to League City residents.
+There are no shelters or services in the area to serve singles, unaccompanied youth, or those who are not victims of domestic or sexual violence.
+Family Promise is a program for homeless families.
+There are no other shelters or service providers in League City.
 BATP opted to not apply for funds for in recent years due to the limited dollars available through CDBG for such a high-cost program.
 No other agencies serving League City's homeless individuals or families have requested local CDBG funds.
 The City's Police Department continues to work closely with BATP through other funding to protect victims and potential victims, provide transportation to the shelter, and educate the public on domestic violence and sexual assault issues and the resources available for those who become homeless as a result of a violent situation.